-He joined LA Opera's young artist program for the 2018/19 season.
+From: Buenos Aires, Argentina.
+LA Opera: He was a member of the young artist program for the 2018/19 season.

 He has also performed as a soloist for choral associations including the Florida Music Education Association and American Choral Directors Association.

 He received his musical education in vocal performance from Valencia College and Stetson University.
 He has competed in the Metropolitan Opera National Council Auditions, the Deborah Voigt International Vocal Competition, NATS National Student Auditions, and the Greatest Composers International Music Competition.